No research on the campus involves the testing of cosmetics.

 No. You are not required to submit any other forms.

 The IBC meets at least four times per academic year.
-Please contact Barbara Miller for their current schedule.
+Please contact Allison Miller for their current schedule.

 No. Your rDNA registration is valid for the life of your grant or a maximum of five years.
 If you make significant changes to your research or wish to continue your project beyond its expiration date you should send a memo to the Biological Safety Officer/EHS, stating that you wish to extend your project.